openstack/cinder/doc/source/contributor/development.environment.rst

 ``cinder.tests.auth_unittest.AuthTestCase.test_209_can_generate_x509``.

-The stock version of OpenSSL that ships with Mac OS X 10.6 (OpenSSL 0.9.8l) or Mac OS X 10.7 (OpenSSL 0.9.8r) works fine with cinder.
+The stock version of OpenSSL that ships with Mac OS X 10.6 (OpenSSL 0.9.8l) or later should work fine with cinder.

 Getting the code